rtravitz/ferries/README.md

 ### Running locally

-Clone the app, make sure to have the most recent LTS version of Node available (14 at the moment), and `npm install`.
-Instead of the standard `react-scripts`, `craco` is used to allow overriding PostCSS configuration for Tailwind.
+Clone the app, make sure to have the most recent LTS version of Node available, and `npm install`.

 Two other things to know:

-- The app tries to fetch ferries from `localhost:5000/ferries` when `NODE_ENV=development`.
+- The app tries to fetch ferries from `localhost:5273/ferries` when `NODE_ENV=development`.
 This is specified in `.env.development`.
 The responses are mocked locally with a service worker provided by `msw`.
 It should mean that there is usable data for development out of the box after initial clone and install.
 The relevant configuration is mostly in `src/mocks`.
-- In production the client sends requests to a lambda instead of hitting the API directly.
+- In production the client sends requests to a lambda instead of hitting the API directly (yay CORS).
 The code for that lambda lives in `src/api/vessels.js`.

 ### Tests

 The tests all live under `src/__tests__`.
 They primarily use [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/) with some support from [msw](https://www.npmjs.com/package/msw) for mocking network requests.
-The react-scripts (via craco) handle all of the hard work of setting up the test environment just right with jsdom, et al. You can run everything with `npm test`.
+Vitest handles all of the hard work of setting up the test environment just right with jsdom, et al. You can run everything with `npm test`.

-### ESLint and Prettier
-They exist.
-It may help to add the relevant plugins to your editor for easier error identification and autoformatting goodness.

 ### Deployment

 Each new PR will generate a staging link to review.
 Once a PR is merged, the changes are built and deployed to production automatically.
-Both the client bundle and lambdas in the `src/api` directory are built and hosted on Netlify.
+CI and hosting are both on Netlify.

 ### Libraries and Services